Finite energy well-posedness for nonlinear Schr\"odinger equations with non-vanishing conditions at infinity: 3D well-posedness

-\begin{remark} Note that Lemma \ref{lem:affine} reduces the well-posedness of \eqref{eq:NLS} in $\Eb(\R^3)$ to solving the affine problem \eqref{eq:NLS3d} in $\Fc$ where the constant $c$ is determined by the choice of the initial data.
-In particular, the continuous dependence on the initial data can be stated equivalently in terms of the metric \eqref{eq:metric3d} with the constants $c_1,c_2$ determined by the initial data.

-If the nonlinearity is such that $f$ satisfies \eqref{ass:lipschitz}, then it is convenient to implement the well-posedness result in homogeneous spaces by exploiting Strichartz estimates on the gradient, see also \cite[Remark 4.5]{Gerard} for \eqref{eq:GP} and \cite[Proposition 1.1.18]{H} for \eqref{eq:NLS} with nonlinearity \eqref{eq:powernonlinearity}.
+It therefore suffices to consider $c=1$. \begin{remark} Note that Lemma \ref{lem:affine} reduces the well-posedness of \eqref{eq:NLS} in $\Eb(\R^3)$ to solving the affine problem \eqref{eq:NLS3d} in $\Fc$ where the constant $c$ is determined by the choice of the initial data.
+In particular, the continuous dependence on the initial data can be stated equivalently in terms of the metric \eqref{eq:metric3d} with the constants $c_1$ and $c_2$ determined by the initial data. \\ If the nonlinearity is such that $f$ satisfies \eqref{ass:lipschitz}, then it is convenient to implement the well-posedness result in homogeneous spaces by exploiting Strichartz estimates on the gradient, see also \cite[Remark 4.5]{Gerard} for \eqref{eq:GP} and \cite[Proposition 1.1.18]{H} for \eqref{eq:NLS} with nonlinearity \eqref{eq:powernonlinearity}.
 Indeed, Assumption \eqref{ass:lipschitz} ensures that $\nabla\mathcal{N}$ is locally Lipschitz.
 A suitable choice of the functional spaces for the local well-posedness is given by